Pierre-André Schürmann

-Pierre-André Schürmann (born 5 July 1960 in Port-Valais, Switzerland) is a Swiss football manager and former footballer.

-Career

-Playing

-During his playing career, Schürmann played for FC Sion, FC Monthey, FC Chiasso, Vevey-Sports, Lausanne-Sport, FC Basel and FC Wil.
+Pierre-André Schürmann (born 5 July 1960) is a Swiss football manager and former player.
+During his playing career, He played for FC Sion, FC Monthey, Chiasso, Vevey-Sports, Lausanne-Sport, FC Basel and FC Wil.

+Playing career

+Schürmann was born in Port-Valais, Switzerland.

-Schürmann advanced to FC Sion's first team during the 1979–80 Nationalliga A season, but he made only two appearances in that season, so he moved on to Monthey in the second tier of Swiss football for the following two seasons.
+Schürmann advanced to FC Sion's first team during the 1979–80 Nationalliga A season, but he made only two appearances in that season, so he moved on to FC Monthey in the second tier of Swiss football for the following two seasons.
 He then played one seasons for Chiasso and two for Vevey-Sports before he moved on to Lausanne-Sport.
 He stayed with LS for six seasons.

 Schürmann joined FC Basel's first team for their 1992–93 season under head-coach Friedel Rausch.
-After playing in five test games Schürmann played his domestic league debut for the club in the away game on 18 July 1992 as Basel were defeated 0–1 by Grenchen.
+After playing in five test games Schürmann played his domestic league debut for the club in the away game on 18 July 1992 as Basel were defeated 1–0 by Grenchen.
 He scored his first goal for his club one week later on 21 July in the home game in the Stadion Schützenmatte.
 It was the first goal of the game as Basel won 2–0 against Etoile Carouge.

 During Basel's 1993–94 season, under head-coach Claude Andrey, his teammates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner, Admir Smajić and Ørjan Berg and the Swiss international strikers Dario Zuffi and Philippe Hertig.
 Together they won the promotion/relegation group and became Nationalliga B champions and thus won promotion to the top flight of Swiss football.
 This after six seasons in the second tier.

 Schürmann stayed with the club for two seasons.
 During this time Schürmann played a total of 59 games for Basel scoring a total of eight goals.
 34 of these games were in the Nationalliga B, six in the Swiss Cup and 19 were friendly games.
 He scored six goals in the domestic league and the other two were scored in the cup.

 Following his time with Basel, Schürmann moved on to play for Wil.